dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ## Configuring virtual warehouses

 The default warehouse that dbt uses can be configured in your [Profile](/reference/profiles.yml) for Snowflake connections.
 To override the warehouse that is used for specific models (or groups of models), use the `snowflake_warehouse` model configuration.
 This configuration can be used to specify a larger warehouse for certain models in order to control Snowflake costs and project build times.

-The following config changes the warehouse for a single model with a config() block.
+The example config below changes the warehouse for a single model with a config() block.

 <File name='models/events/sessions.sql'>